-1. Managed care enrollment as of October 2022 was 1,928,342.
-2. There are currently five health plans that are at full-risk for physical health benefits and some-or all-behavioral health benefits. - Although the state is divided into ten service areas, health plans are available on a county by county basis.
-Enrollees have a choice of the health plans in their county. - Additionally, Centene-WellCare (i.e., Coordinated Care of Washington) operates a statewide health plan called Apple Health Core Connection for children enrolled in foster care.
-3. In 2020, Washington transitioned from a behavioral health carve-out model to a carve-in model where physical health and behavioral health financing are integrated under the health plans.
-The new model is called Integrated Managed Care (IMC) and is available statewide.
-4. As part of the state initiative to move 90% of state financed services to value-based arrangements, the health plans are required to enter in value-based arrangements. - In 2019, the state's capitation rate was 1.5%.
-The health plans capitation rate increased to 3% in 2021. - To earn back the withhold, the MCO must meet the value-based purchasing goal (worth 12.5% of withhold), make payments to provider organizations tied to quality and cost (worth 12.5% of withhold), and demonstrate quality improvement and attainment on HEDIS performance measures (worth 75% of withhold).
+- Managed care enrollment as of December 2023 was 1,744,991. - There are currently five health plans that are at full-risk for physical health benefits and some-or all-behavioral health benefits. - While Washington is divided into ten service areas, health plans are available on a county basis.
+Enrollees select from among available health plans in their county. - Additionally, Centene-WellCare (i.e., Coordinated Care of Washington) operates a statewide health plan called Apple Health Core Connection for children enrolled in foster care - Washington operates a new integrated system where physical health and behavioral health financing are integrated under health plans.
+The Integrated Managed Care (IMC) model is available statewide. - As part of the state initiative to move 90% of state financed services to value-based arrangements, the health plans are required to enter in value-based arrangements. - As of 2021, health plans' capitation rate was 3%. - To earn back the withhold, the MCO must meet the value-based purchasing goal (worth 12.5% of withhold), make payments to provider organizations tied to quality and cost (worth 12.5% of withhold), and demonstrate quality improvement and attainment on HEDIS performance measures (worth 75% of withhold).